seunghk1206/seunghk1206/README.md

 ### Hi there 👋

+# nNomialConverter_floatType
+> nNomialConverter_floatType is my simple python project!
+The goal of this project is to create a nomial converter that can convert even decimals to n nomial form.

+# nNomialConverter_floatType
+> nNomialConverter_floatType is my simple python project!
+The goal of this project is to create a nomial converter that can convert even decimals to n nomial form.

 <!--
 **seunghk1206/seunghk1206** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.